-Establishment of d.o.o. is very safe from the point of view of protection of personal property.
+Establishment of Limited liability Company is very safe from the point of view of protection of personal property.
 This is very important when there is more than one founder, and the wrong business moves of the influential ones harm everyone.
-In the case of a one-person company, it is worthwhile to evaluate all the effects of different business form and to decide whether a more appropriate is s.t. or d.o.o.
+In the case of a one-person company, it is worthwhile to evaluate all the effects of different business form and to decide whether a more appropriate is sole trader or Limited liability Company.

 Take a look at the presented table in which the most important facts about s.t. and d.o.o. are compared.
+You should have it in mind these advantages and disadvantages while you are supporting each individual potential investor.

 s.t. d.o.o.
 PERSONAL RESPONSIBILITY Not a legal entity, liable with personal asset Liable only with capital contribution, capital of the company FOUNDING CAPITAL Not needed.
 Minimum 20.000,00 HRK Founding costs Minimum Notary needed - official tariff Depending on capital and number of founders and managers Taxation Income tax.
 Corporate income tax.
 Bookkeeping Simple or double-entry bookkeeping.
 Flat rate taxation is possible - in that case no bookkeeping is needed.
 Double-entry bookkeeping Disposal of money on the account Complete.
 Not on disposal - money is property of the company.
 Salary There is no salary for s.t.
 Salaries for employees are paid and regarded as a company's cost.
 Loans, funds on public tenders and calls for proposals Difficult, applying possible only for a limited number of calls and tenders.
 It's easier to get a loan, easier to apply on tenders and calls.